-U.S. Department of Education One Petticoat Lane 1010 Walnut Street, Suite 320 Kansas City, MO 64106 Telephone: (816) 268-0550 (voice) Fax: (816) 268-0559 Telecommunications Device for the Deaf: (800) 877-8339 OCR.KansasCity@ed.gov
+U.S. Department of Education

+One Petticoat Lane

+1010 Walnut Street, Suite 320

+Kansas City, MO 64106

+Telephone: (816) 268-0550 (voice)

+Fax: (816) 268-0559

+Telecommunications Device for the Deaf: (800) 877-8339

+OCR.KansasCity@ed.gov

-Prohibited Harassment, Discrimination, and Retaliation of Employees, Students and Others Purpose
+Prohibited Harassment, Discrimination, and Retaliation of Employees, Students, and Others Purpose

-The Scottsbluff Public School District is committed to offering employment and educational opportunity to its employees and students in a climate free of discrimination.
-Accordingly, unlawful discrimination, harassment, and retaliation of any kind by district employees, including, co-workers, non-employees (such as volunteers), third parties, and others is strictly prohibited and will not be tolerated.
+Scottsbluff Public Schools is committed to offering employment and educational opportunities to its employees and students in a climate free of discrimination.
+Accordingly, unlawful discrimination, harassment or retaliation of any kind by district employees, including, coworkers, non-employees (such as volunteers), third parties, and others is strictly prohibited and will not be tolerated.